l3robot/ulavalSFM/README.md

 -s [dir] : Will do sift detection using OpenCV 2.4.9 implementation and write the features in a Lowe's binairy format.

 -m [dir] : Will do match using OpenCV 2.4.9.
 It uses knn search to find the two best matches and uses a ratio test of 0.6 to eliminate most of bad maches.

+-g [dir] : It will pruned the double matches, pruned the outliers with a fundamental matrix found using RANSAC and compute geometric constraints needed by bundlerSFM to begin the structure from motion with a homographic matrix found using RANSAC as well.
+I use OpenCV to compute the matrix and the inliers.

 Notes
 -----